sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Smooth Scrolling Off.
 - Keymap to Jump paragraphs up and down using Ctrl + Up / Down.

-## Python, NodeJs & JavaScript TypeScript:
+## Java:
-- Download and Install Python, Nodejs latest.
+- Download and Install Java latest.
-- Use Visual Studio Code for JavaScript / TypeScript / NodeJs.
+- Use Visual Studio Code for Java Development.

 ## Google Workspace:
 - Use Google Workspace from Browser.